pleasureman/testimprovement/article/resource_management_english.md

     $ docker run -ti --cpuset-cpus 1 ubuntu:14.04 stress -c 1

-In the below log, the status of each cpu is showed.
+In the below log, the status of each cpu is shown.
 Note that the console can show the status of each cpu only when press 1 button after run the top command.

     top - 11:31:47 up 5 days, 21:00,  0 users,  load average: 0.62, 0.82, 0.77
     Tasks: 104 total,   3 running, 101 sleeping,   0 stopped,   0 zombie